NautilusTrader

 Load data

-Load bundled test data (ETHUSDT trades from Binance), initialize the matching instrument, and wrangle the raw CSV into Nautilus TradeTick objects.
+Load bundled test data (ETHUSDT trades from Binance), initialize the matching instrument, and build Nautilus TradeTick objects from the CSV.

 # Initialize the instrument which matches the data